jfgiraud/scan-public-directory/README.md

 `scan-public-directory` is a tool to extract links from a specified public directory returned by a web server.

+It permits :
-It permits to specify filters to accept or reject links.
+- to specify filters to accept or reject links
+- to define and call a command on each selected link

 ## page source